Instruction sequences expressing multiplication algorithms: Dealing with -Bit Words

-It is also convenient to have available the names $t_1,t_2,T_1,T_2$ for the auxiliary registers in which the least significant bit of words that represent the intermediate values that are computed, other than the ones mentioned in the previous paragraph, are stored. \footnote {The auxiliary registers with names $t_1$ and $t_2$ are reserved for the least significant bit of intermediate values that arise when computing one of the derived operations on bit strings introduced in Section~\ref{sect-opns-words}.} Moreover, it is convenient to have available the name $c$ for the auxiliary register that contains the carry bit that is repeatedly stored when computing the addition operation.
+It is also convenient to have available the names $S_1,S_2,T_1,T_2$ for the auxiliary registers in which the least significant bit of the words that represent the intermediate values that arise, other than the ones mentioned in the previous paragraph, are stored.
+Moreover, it is convenient to have available the name $c$ for the auxiliary register that contains the carry/borrow bit that is repeatedly stored when computing the operations that model addition and subtraction on natural numbers with respect to their binary representation.